 At launch, I found that Disney hadn't nailed the basics when it came to continuing a program you paused or didn't finish.
 While a Continue Watching row appeared on the home screen early on, it disappeared hours later.
 Thankfully, Disney got it fixed in the two weeks following launch.

-On Nov.
-21, I noticed a "resume" button on movie pages, such as on Avengers: Endgame.
-On Nov.
-26, the home screen finally felt complete, as the Continue Watching row came arrived on the home screen.
+After its launch, I noticed a "resume" button appear on movie pages, such as on Avengers: Endgame.
+Later, the home screen finally felt complete, as the Continue Watching row came arrived on the home screen.

 Currently, the one thing I'd like Disney to add is a Restart button next to the Resume button, in case you'd rather start over.
 For those of us who can't remember where we left off (late night binge-watching can lead to sleepy eyes) it would be a helpful addition.